 Brestua café lies about 1.4 kilometers from Svartisen dock.
 The way there is a wide gravel road in very good condition for both walking and biking.

 It is possible to rent bikes, which saves a lot of time, especially if you plan to get close to the glacier.
-You can also bring your own bike on the boat.
+You can also bring your own bike on the boat (for a fee).

 From Brestua, you have great views of the glacier and Svartisvannet, which is the name of the lake below the glacier.
 Many visitors choose to stop at Brestua without venturing closer to the glacier, which is a great option if you have limited time or mobility issues.

 Brestua serves both snacks and dinner.
 We found the food to be tasty and reasonably priced.